-mannered accountant Casey (Eisenberg) enrols in a local karate class to learn how delivery, every bizarre plot point. to stick up for himself.
-But as he quickly subscribes to the pervasive machismo of his teacher 'Sensei' (a wickedly deadpan Alessandro Nivola) he starts to transform into precisely the kind of bully
+After being brutally beaten in the street by a group of bikers, mildmannered accountant Casey (Eisenberg) enrols in a local karate class to learn how to stick up for himself.
+But as he quickly subscribes to the pervasive machismo of his teacher 'Sensei' (a wickedly deadpan Alessandro Nivola), he starts to transform into precisely the kind of bully he sought to overcome.
+That trajectory could sound familiar on paper, but Stearns keeps things thrillingly off-kilter on screen, consistently throwing us nasty surprises.
+The result is one of the most memorable American comedies of recent times. - JF

-Director/Screenplay: Rilev Stearns
+Director/Screenplay: Riley Stearns

-USA 2019 | 105 mins Producers: Andrew Kortschak Walter Kortschak, Cody Ryder stephanie Whonsetle Photography: Michael Ragen Editor: Sarah Beth Shapiro Music: Heather McIntosh With: Jesse Eisenberg, Alessandro Nivola, Imogen Poots David Zellner Festivals: SXSW 2019 R16 violence, cruelty & offensive
+USA 2019 | 105 mins Producers: Andrew Kortschak, Walter Kortschak, Cody Ryder, Stephanie Wonsetler Photography: Michael Ragen Editor: Sarah Beth Shapiro Music: Heather McIntosh With: Jesse Eisenberg, Alessandro Nivola, Imogen Poots, David Zellner Festivals: SXSW 2019 R16 violence, cruelty & offensive language